nexpy/nexpy/doc/source/pythongui.rst

     with a padlock icon.

 **Unlock file**
-    Changes the file access mode to read-write.
+    Changes the file access mode to read/write.
 If the root tree item has been saved to a file, any subsequent changes will automatically update the file, including deleting items.